kevinvanhove/angular-structure-styleguide/README.md

 <a name="datamodel_solutions"></a>
 ## Datamodel solutions
-The lack of a datamodel can often lead to inadequate communications between client and server.
+The lack of a datamodel can often lead to inadequate communication between client and server.
 In angular there is no concept of a datamodel like in EmberJS or BackboneJS.
 To solve this we need to consider 3 actions:

 * separate datamodel from viewmodel
 * create datamodels on the client